 What is required to obtain a CLP?

-• You must be at least 18-years-old if you will be transporting property within state lines or be at least 21-years-old if you will be transporting people, and
+- You must be at least 18 years old if you are transporting property within state lines or be at least 21 years old to operate a school bus

-• When applying for your first CDL (or CLP) in Indiana, you must provide a valid Medical Examination Report (MER) and Medical Examiner’s Certificate (MEC).
-To maintain a valid CLP or CDL, you must provide a valid MER and MEC prior to the expiration of your current MER and MEC on file with the BMV.
+AND - When applying for your first CDL or CLP in Indiana you must have a current Medical Examiner’s Certificate (MEC) on file with the BMV.
+To maintain a valid CDL or CLP, you must maintain a valid MEC on file with the BMV.

 Required Knowledge Exam